 - 1.1.1 The Department for International Development (DFID) and the St Helena Government (SHG) propose to construct an airport on St Helena.
-The proposed development will encompass an airport at Prosperous Bay Plain and associated infrastructure including, - Roads to carry construction traffic; - A permanent access road; - A wharf facility for handling materials; - A new bulk fuel farm; - Temporary water supply for construction; - Permanent water supply for operation; and - Additional utilities required for construction and operation. - 1.1.2 This draft of the Environmental Management Plan (EMP) has been prepared in tandem with the Environmental Impact Assessment Stage 1 Report (referred to as the Stage 1 EIA Report) for the St Helena Access Project (herein referred to as the Access Project).
+The proposed development will encompass an airport at Prosperous Bay Plain and associated infrastructure including: - Roads to carry construction traffic; - A permanent access road; - A wharf facility for handling materials; - A new bulk fuel farm; - Temporary water supply for construction; - Permanent water supply for operation; and - Additional utilities required for construction and operation. - 1.1.2 The draft Environmental Management Plan (EMP) was initially prepared in tandem with the Environmental Impact Assessment Stage 1 Report (referred to as the Stage 1 EIA Report) for the 2007 reference design for the St Helena Access Project (herein referred to as the Access Project).
+This EMP has since been updated to reflect the changes made as a result of the 2010 redesign and subsequent Addendum to the Environmental Statement.
 The purpose of this draft EMP is to: - Translate the findings of the Stage 1 EIA Report into measures which shall be undertaken by the Contractor to avoid, reduce or offset environmental effects within the design and during the construction and operational stages of the scheme. - Provide guidance and set out measures which shall be incorporated into the Contractor's Environmental Management Plan (CEMP). - 1.1.3 The EMP forms part of the Employer's Requirements and the Contractor, including the Contractor's Representative, subcontractors, and Contractor's personnel shall comply fully with the EMP in developing their design and in preparing the CEMP.
 In this respect the EMP is in place to protect the interests of local residents, the general public, businesses and the environment in the vicinity of the construction works.
-It will apply throughout the entire period of the construction works and operation of the scheme. - 1.1.4 The EMP should be read in conjunction with the other documents in the Employer's Requirements including Volumes 3a, 3b, 3c, 3d and 3e.
+It will apply throughout the entire period of the construction works and operation of the scheme. - The EMP should be read in conjunction with the other documents in the Employer's Requirements including Volumes 3a, 3b, 3c, 3d and 3e.
 Overlaps between the EMP and other requirements in the Employer's Requirements have been avoided as far as possible.
-To ensure that all mitigation measures are captured within the Contract the EMP, and Employer's Requirements Volumes 3a, 3b, 3c, 3d and 3e cover both design matters and working practices. - 1.1.5 This document includes some environmental requirements which are not the responsibility of the Contractor but are to be implemented by others.
-The Contractor shall assume that all the requirements set out in the EMP are his responsibility except where it is made clear in the text that other parties will undertake those tasks. - 1.1.6 Prior to the award of the Contract the work to be carried out by the Engineer as described in this EMP, will be undertaken by the Employer's Environmental Consultant.
+To ensure that all mitigation measures are captured within the Contract the EMP, and Employer's Requirements Volumes 3a, 3b, 3c, 3d and 3e cover both design matters and working practices.

+1.1.5 This document includes some environmental requirements which are not the responsibility of the Contractor but are to be implemented by others.
+The Contractor shall assume that all the requirements set out in the EMP are his responsibility except where it is made clear in the text that other parties will undertake those tasks.

+1.1.6 Prior to the award of the Contract the work to be carried out by the Engineer as described in this EMP, will be undertaken by the Employer's Environmental Consultant.
 The Employer's Environmental Consultant representatives will form part of the Engineer during the Contract period.